XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/hoc.md

 > At full promotion.
 The yellow ★★★★★ one.

-### Which HOC can destroy buildings?

-> All of them.
-Building damage uses the Pierce stat.

 ### How can I get Data Patches?

 > Either from the Code Refactoring menu in the Garage or getting a 5★'d HOC's Core Data.